Overview

 OR

-- A senior manager (district council Community Safety Manager/Police Inspector) within the authority decides that a Community Trigger is necessary to safeguard a vulnerable victim of ASB.
+- A senior manager (district council Community Safety Manager/Police Inspector) within the authority decides that an ASB Case Review is necessary to safeguard a vulnerable victim of ASB.

 An incident must be a ‘Qualifying Complaint’.
 A Qualifying Complaint is an incident that has been reported to either the district council, police, or registered provider of housing within 30 days of it taking place.
 A single incident which is reported to more than one agency only constitutes as one Qualifying Complaint.

-When considering a Community Trigger request, agencies must also have due regard for:
+When considering an ASB Case Review request, agencies must also have due regard for:

 - the persistence of the antisocial behaviour